derickr/derickrethans-articles/201611301455-undefined-symbol.rst

 Alternatively, you can install the distribution's package for the MongoDB extension.
 Fedora currently has the `updated 1.2.0 release for Rawhide`_ (Fedora 26).
-Debian however, does not provide a package for the latest release yet, although an `older version (1.1.7) is available` in Debian unstable.
-Ubuntu also only provides `older versions` for Xenial and Yakkety.
+Debian however, does not yet provide a package for the latest release yet, although an `older version (1.1.7) is available` in Debian unstable.
+At the time of this writing, Ubuntu only provides `older versions` for Xenial and Yakkety.

 .. _`updated 1.2.0 release for Rawhide`: https://apps.fedoraproject.org/packages/php-pecl-mongodb
 .. _`older version (1.1.7) is available`: https://packages.debian.org/sid/php-mongodb